 El Sereno is a predominantly Latino neighborhood northeast of Downtown Los Angeles.
+Latino's make up 82% of this area with Asians in a distant second at 12%.
 One of LA's earliest settled areas, it features a number of historic buildings.
 Though this isn't a heavily trafficked area, it can get loud between roosters announcing the arrival of dawn and local dogs taking up the call as well.
 There are a lot of affordable restaurants here – mostly Mexican, but with a mix of Asian, Italian, and fast food options as well.

-Except for a stellar elementary schools, most of the education options around are mediocre.
+Except for stellar elementary schools, most of the education options around are mediocre.

 El Sereno is bordered on the north by Highland Park and South Pasadena, on the east by Alhambra, on the south by East Los Angeles, and on the west by Lincoln Heights and Montecito Heights.

 Burbank: 14.5 miles / 25-55 minutes by car / 60-75 minutes by transit

 Century City: 17.5 miles / 50-100 minutes by car / 90-120 minutes by transit

 Downtown LA: 6.9 miles / 20-45 minutes by car / 55-60 minutes by transit

 Santa Monica: 21.3 miles / 50-110 minutes by car / 105-120 minutes by transit

 Photo Credits: Thanks to @hanna_azboy, @drezko, @mplsambassador, @j.o.h.n.s.o.l.o, @allisondavidson, @j_alternativah, @firelyfe_, @gregolatino, @enkrypt_losangeles, @fish_vizion, @chandradyani, @pachucoville, @m.c.hesher84, @hanna_azboy, @rs70, @expatlab, @kenneth_mrazz for your great photos of this neighborhood!